 Finding the best ways to do this without flaring up your joint pain can be really difficult to do.
 Luckily, I have created a step by step process for you to follow to help you adventure.
 You will learn the best ways to tackle stairs, to reduce pain and inflammation, what foods to eat, and strengthening movements that are proven to work.

 This step by step process has worked for hundreds of people with knee, hip, back, and ankle osteoarthritis and can help you bring adventure to life.
+Join in on the signature membership and become an adventurer for life.

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this post, video or site.